ircv3/ircv3-specifications/extensions/message-redaction.md

 a message it saw is redacted, servers may send the `REDACT` command in a `chathistory` batch when it re-joins the channel.

+If servers use predictable or guessable `msgid`s, they should considered whether errors returned on `REDACT` may leak a message's existence to users who did not receive it (in a channel they are/were not in or in private messages).

 ### Fallback

 Server implementations might choose to inform clients that haven't negotiated